Geography

 Geography provides the opportunity for students to enquire about the human and natural world.
-It focuses on developing students’ awareness of places and environments around the world, and resolving issues about the environment and sustainable development.
-It also gives an understanding of maps and allows students to develop investigative skills both inside and outside the classroom.
-The study of geography allows students to learn about cultures and societies, increasing their understanding of how we rely on each other and are interconnected.
-Students can learn how to value the planet and the people on it.
+It focuses on developing students’ awareness of places and environments as well as resolving issues surrounding development, population growth, resource depletion and sustainable development.
+Geography focuses on key contemporary issues of humans and how we are being impacted by nature through current events such as earthquakes, floods, volcanic eruption, deforestation and climate change.
+We provide an understanding of maps, graphs and figures which allows students to develop investigative skills both inside and outside the classroom.
+The study of geography encourages students to learn about cultures and societies, increasing their understanding of how we rely on each other and are interconnected with our planet.
+Students can learn how to value both our planet and the people who live on it.

 KS3

-Studying geography at KS3 allows students to explore a range of topics relating to both physical and human geography.
+Studying geography at KS3 provides students with the necessary tools and skills to explore a range of topics relating to both physical and human geography.
 It develops students’ spatial awareness of various countries, using maps to study continents, countries and cities, and look at key physical and human features.
-Students study the various factors that influence our weather and climate as well as natural hazards.
-They learn about the changing landscape and hydrology.
-They study population settlement, economic activity in primary, secondary, tertiary and quaternary sectors, as well as globalisation.
+Students study the various factors that influence our weather and climate as well as natural hazards and extreme events caused by both.
+We cover content on the changing landscape, hydrology in coasts and rivers and the physical landforms created by glaciers.
+They study population settlement, economic activity in primary, secondary, tertiary and quaternary sectors, including globalisation, population and migration.
+Topics covered include:

 KS4